iruslani/Node-Express-MongoDB-React/README.md

 # Node-Express-MongoDB
-Simple app with Node.js Express.js and MongoDB utilizing rest API.
+Simple app rest API with Node.js, Express.js and MongoDB.

-This app runs with:
-Node.js,
-Express.js,
-MongoDB,
-Mongoose,
-Body-Parser

 Require MongoDB installed on your machine.